-Romeldale Sheep is an American fine wool breed and the California Variegated Mutant (CVM) is its multi-colored derivative.
-Both the CVM and the Romeldale are unique to the United States and are endangered.
+Romeldale Sheep is an American fine-wool breed, and the California Variegated Mutant (CVM) is its multi-colored derivative.
+Both the CVM and the Romeldale are unique to the US and are endangered.

 During the 1960s, colored lambs appeared in the Romeldale breed.
 Glen Eidman, a partner of the Sextons, became interested in these sheep and linebred them for several generations, further selecting for fleece quality.
 He referred to this group of sheep as California Variegated Mutants, usually shortened to CVM.

-Romeldale sheep are white, but the classic color pattern of the CVM is the badger-face, a light body with a dark belly and dark head.
-This pattern creates a range of shades of color on a single fleece.
+Romeldale sheep are white, but the classic color pattern of the CVM is “badger-face” – dark muzzle, dark eyes, striping down the sides of the face – with dark underbelly, dark legs possibly with white markings, dark chest from the chin to the underbelly, and dark area under the tail.
+This pattern creates a range of color shades on a single fleece.
 Selection has increased the range of colors to include gray, black, brown, and moorit.
-Fleece colors darken during maturation rather than fading as the sheep ages.
+Fleece colors darken rather than lightening as the sheep mature.

-CVM and Romeldale sheep may be considered two parts of a single breed.
-With the exception of color, CVMs and Romeldales have similar characteristics.
-The sheep weigh 150 to 275 pounds.
-The rams are active breeders, while the ewes are excellent mothers, prolific and long-lived.
+CVM and Romeldale sheep may be considered two varieties of a single breed; other than their color, CVMs and Romeldales have similar characteristics.
+The sheep weigh 150-275 lbs.
+The rams are active breeders; the ewes are excellent mothers with plenty of milk who will protect their offspring from predators.
 Twinning and ease of lambing are considered important breed attributes.
+They produce wool, milk, and meat and can do well even in extreme weather.
+They are intelligent, docile, alert, prolific, and long-lived, and they are a good choice for beginners.
+They flock, making them easy to shepherd.

 Did you know: